Katharine McPhee Displays Beautiful Body In Tight Yellow Dress From ‘American Idol’ Days

 Katharine and David married 14 years after their initial meeting.
 The two were first introduced when Katharine was a 21-year-old hopeful competitor on American Idol, and he was a world-renowned producer and composer acting as a mentor on the show.

-Fans loved the side-by-side comparisons and shared their comments on Instagram.
+Fans loved the side-by-side comparison and shared their comments on Instagram.

 “Makes me feel not so bad about never cleaning out my closet,” said one fan.